mmistakes/minimal-mistakes/_posts/2023-02-05-adversarial-prompts.md

 {% include gallery id="gallery_ocean" layout="third" caption="Images generated with DALLE-2 and the prompt ``a picture of the ocean``" %}

 But what is an allowable perturbation to the prompt?
+In this post, we'll consider a two simple requirements:
+1. The attacker is allowed to prepend a small number of tokens to a normal prompt, but cannot otherwise change the original prompt.
+2. The attacker cannot use tokens related to the target class that they are trying to induce in the downstream classifier.
+This will exclude trivial and obvious modifications that simply prepend the classification target, which would appear very suspicious.

-In this post, we'll consider a simple change: the attacker is allowed to prepend a small number of tokens to a normal prompt, but cannot otherwise change the original prompt.
-This presents a challenge for the attacker: the adversarial prompt must override the original prompt without direct modifications!
+These restrictions limit the "perceptibiity" of the change.
+In other words, an adversarial prompt is one that prepends a small number of tokens that appear unrelated to the target class.
+This presents a challenge for the attacker: the adversarial prompt must override the original prompt without direct modifications, and with a small number of tokens!

+For example, suppose we want DALLE-2 to generate pictures of planes instead of the ocean.
+Consider prepending three tokens ``pegasus yorkshire wwii`` to the original prompt, resulting in the adversarial prompt ``pegasus yorkshire wwii a picture of the ocean``.
+This results in the following images:

+{% include gallery id="gallery_plane" layout="third" caption="Images generated with the prompt `pegasus yorkshire wwii taken a picture of the ocean`.
+Here, `pegasus yorkshire wwii` is the adversarial string prepended to the normal prompt `a picture of the ocean` to force DALLE-2 to generate images that are classified as planes instead of oceans." %}

+With this adversarial prompt, DALLE-2 is now generating pictures of planes!
+We were able to do this with a small number of tokens, without changing the original prompt, and without using tokens that directly relate to planes.

-But how are we going to find such an adversarial prompt?
-This presents another challenge for the attacker---many commercial prompting models are closed-source and can only be queried, e.g. [DALLE-2](https://openai.com/dall-e-2/) and [ChatGPT](https://openai.com/blog/chatgpt/).
-Many classsic adversarial attacks known as "white-box" attacks require access to the underlying model to get gradient information, which is unavailable when the models are closed-source.
-Instead, we will leverage an alternative class of so-called "black-box" attacks, which assume only query-level access to the model.
+How did we find this adversarial prompt?
+This leads to the main challenge for the attacker---many commercial prompting models are closed-source and can only be queried, e.g. [DALLE-2](https://openai.com/dall-e-2/) and [ChatGPT](https://openai.com/blog/chatgpt/).
+Unfortunately, many classsic attacks known as "white-box" attacks require access to the underlying model to get gradient information.
+In our work, we instead leverage an alternative class of so-called "black-box" attacks, which assume only query-level access to the model.

 ### Black-Box Adversarial Attack for Prompting